IrisDB/StorkMig/README.md

 | Function_FlightClassification.py | determines for every data point whether the stork was flying and whether it was climbing or gliding. |
 | Function_FlightClassification.R | determines for every data point whether the stork was flying and whether it was climbing or gliding. |

+## ToDo list

+- Translate flight classification from Pyhton to R.
+- Add description of the order in which the functions should be used